jonnonz1/nz-statute-book/acts/public/1953/maori-trustee-act-1953.md

 (4) Any money paid to the Māori Trustee under this section shall be received by him subject to an obligation to pay it, after the making of all appropriate deductions, to the person who, in accordance with the information supplied to him under subsection (3), is entitled to receive payment thereof.
 The receipt of the Māori Trustee for any such money shall, to the extent thereof, be a good discharge to the person making the payment to the Māori Trustee.
 (5) For the purposes of section 30 (relating to the disposal of unclaimed money), any money received by the Māori Trustee under this section shall be deemed to have been in his possession since it first came into the possession of the solicitor or other person by whom it was paid to the Māori Trustee.
 (6) Nothing in this section shall be construed to require payment to the Māori Trustee of money which is retained by any person with the express authority of the person beneficially entitled to the money or which is held subject to any trust or obligation other than a trust or obligation to pay it to that person.
-(7) The provisions of this section shall apply notwithstanding any provision of the Unclaimed Money Act 1971, the Lawyers and Conveyancers Act 2006, the Trustee Act 1956, the Real Estate Agents Act 2008, or of any other enactment.
+(7) The provisions of this section shall apply notwithstanding any provision of the Unclaimed Money Act 1971, the Lawyers and Conveyancers Act 2006, the Trusts Act 2019, the Real Estate Agents Act 2008, or of any other enactment.

 ### 46 Court may direct that rents in respect of Maori land be paid to Māori Trustee
 (1) Where the rent payable under any lease or other tenancy of Maori freehold land is not required otherwise than by this section to be paid to the Māori Trustee the court, on application by the Registrar or by the lessee or other person by whom the rent is payable, or by any other person interested, may make an order directing the payment of the rent to the Māori Trustee for distribution to the persons entitled thereto.